 When most people talk about bird flu, they usually mean the virus subtype H5N1.
 It can cause illness in humans and many animal species.
 One H5N1 strain is especially adapted to birds.

-According to the World Health Organization, 20 people got infected with avian influenza H5N1 in 2013 worldwide.
+, 20 people got infected with avian influenza H5N1 in 2013 worldwide.
 More than half of the cases were in Cambodia.
 Fifteen people died of the virus.

 Another subtype of the influenza A virus, H7N9, circulates among birds but may also infect humans.